fosgate29/financialcircuit/README.md

 **Specific expected project benefits:**

-* Research and build financial circuits using gnark.
+* Research and build financial circuits using `gnark`.
 Steps and challenges to build this application will be documented and made available.
 * Building a Baselined – private, cost effective and regulatory conforming trade circuits/confirmation process, for OTC instruments in scope.
   Presently users need to pay for TRACE data and for services to complete EOD trade    reconciliation with Front Office Blotters.
 * Gives a  chance/opportunity to smaller participants who can’t afford Bloomberg service and require a safe, inexpensive, audited and baselined/confirmation process.

-## Risks
-gnark has not been fully audit yet and is provided “as-is” we might encounter some challenges/blockers that will require assistance from the gnark/ConsenSys team.

-We might find limitations in gnark circuit development, that might require more time to build than initially planned.

 ## ZKP